With Tiny Hands With tiny hands and tiny feet I hope that very soon we'll meet. I hope

 How to Make a Diaper Cake Type 'B'

-An empty paper towel roll (you’ll only need the tube) or a tall baby’s bottle
+Ingredients Disposable newborn diapers An empty paper towel roll (you’ll only need the tube) or a tall baby’s

-A small soft toy, rubber ducky or a baby’s bottle to top the cake, or something of your choice
+booties A small soft toy, rubber ducky or a baby’s bottle to top the cake, or something of your choice Lots of

 How to Bake the Diaper Cake